-Outside the field, the match details including runs and dismissals are recorded by two office scorers, one representing each team.
-The scorers are directed by the hand signals of an unpix For example, the umpire raises a forefinger to signal that the batsman is out.
-He raises both are above his head if the batsman has hit the ball for six runs.
-The scorers are required by the rules of cricket to record all runs scored, wickets taken and overs bowled.
+Outside the field, the match details including runs and dismissals are recorded by two office each team.
+The scorers are directed by the hand signals of an in-Outside the field, the match details including that the batsman is out.
+He raises both For example, the umpire raises a forefinger to signal that the batsman is out.
+He raises both and has bit the ball for six runs.
+The scorers are required by the For example, the umpire raises a foreinger to again and overs howled. cricket to record all runs scored, wickets taken and overs bowled.